ashweej18/Fintech-Case-Study/README.md

 ---
----
 ## **Results**

-The key metrics for evaluating a cryptoexchange are
+The key business metrics for evaluating a cryptoexchange are

-1. Security
+1. Verified Users
-2. Ease of Trading
+2. Monthly Transacting Users
-3. Liquidity
+3. Assets on Platform
-4. Product Depth
+4. Trading Volume

+ The **Verified users** (Retail users, institutional clients) are accounts registered and confirmed on platform.
+The extent of verfied users determines potential revenue opportunity.

+ Users of platform can be passive or active on the platform.
+Average **Monthly Transacting Users** determines actual revenue.

+ **Assets on Platform** include both fiat currencies and cryptocurrencies.
+Greater the number of assets, higher the monetization opportunity.

+ **Trading Volume** is derived by multiplying quantity of crypto asset and price.
+Greater the trading volume and Greater the price volatility of crypto assets, higher the revenue.

 Coinsquare is wellknown for it security record and ease of trading.
-The company has far less user base and active trading volume compared to other exchanges.
+The company has far less user and trading volume compared to other exchanges.
 Coinsquare currently offer only 10 cryptocurrencies to be traded on its platform out of estimated 7000 cryptocurrencies.

 ---
----

 ## **Recommendation**

 1.	**Regulations:**   As cryptocurrencies are relatively new, many countries have either banned it or have undefined regulations.
 Hence, Coinsquare needs to nimble and have strong compliance framework to navigate the changing regulations
-2.	**User Base:**  Unlike, traditional exchanges where participation is limited through broker/dealer network, potentially anybody can trade on cryptoexchange.
-The exchange which has highest user base and high trading volume is likely to dominate the market.
+2.	**Verfified User Base:**   The exchange which has highest user base and high trading volume is likely to dominate the market.
 Coinsquare should focus on increasing it user base by aggressively expanding in US, Europe and Asian Markets
 3.	**Product Depth & Innovation:**  Apart from adding more cryptocurrencies for spot trading, Coinsquare can look at offering margin trading, crypto future and options on its platform
 4.	**Listing Policies:**  Coinsquare can look at publishing listing policies to evaluate altcoins.

----
 ---

 ## **References**